dini-ag-kim/avram/specification.md

 [codelist]: #codelist

 A **codelist** is a JSON object that maps values to descriptions.
-Each description is a JSON object with optional key `label`.
+Each description is a JSON object with optional keys `label` and/or `description`.

 ##### Example